ST. MARY RIVER

 The Upper Columbia River in southern B.C. is one of the finest tailwater fisheries in North America.
 The average rainbow trout landed starts at about 16 inches, with 20-inch fish common.
 Big rainbows, up to 28 inches, are caught and released every year.

-We fish the Upper Columbia River from our 16 foot jet powered jon boat.
+We fish the Upper Columbia River from our custom built 16 foot jet boat.
 This boat allows us to power to the top of the runs and drift our way back down.
 It’s perfect for accessing very shallow water.
 The boat has the added advantage of being rowable which allows us to control the drift down runs, over riffles and lets the guide hold you steady in the most productive waters of the back eddies.

 The Upper Columbia River is a year round fishery, but the prime months to fish for the largest rainbows are the spring (April, May, June) and fall (September and October).
 In April and early May, the hatches of stoneflies, mayflies and midges are abundant.
 By late May and all of June, caddis flies dominate the hatch.
-In late September through October the water cools from the summer heat and the big rainbows feed on large caddis and stoneflies in the riffles and big runs with reckless abandon!
+In late September through October the water cools from the summer heat and the big rainbows feed on large caddis and stonefly hatches in the riffles and big runs with reckless abandon!

 The Upper Columbia River is truly an exceptional tailwater fishery.
 If you are up for the challenge of big rainbows, and aren't afraid to do a little work to catch them, then this fishing experience is for you.